Assistant Professor, Pathology

 - PL Bedard..Sandeep K. Singhal...
 Limited clinical utility of prognostic gene expression profiles in grade 3-node negative early stage breast cancer.
 Abstract #103: AACR San Antonio Breast Cancer Symposium, 2009, poster.

 - Michail Ignatiadis, Sandeep K Singhal...
 Gene expression module associated with Insulin-like Growth factor-1 (IGF-1) pathway activation predicts poor response to tamoxifen in ER+/HER2- early breast cancer (BC).
 Abstract # 2743: American Association for Cancer Research2009, poster.

-Assistant Professor and Scientist, Department of Pathology, School of Medicine & Heath Sciences, University of North Dakota, Grand Forks, ND, USA
+- Assistant Professor and Scientist, Department of Pathology, School of Medicine & Health Sciences, University of North Dakota, Grand Forks, ND, USA

-Research Associate Scientist, Columbia University Medical Center, New York, NY, USA
+- Research Scientist, Columbia University Medical Center, New York, NY, USA